Franke Fellows 2020-2021

 Franke Graduate Fellows

-With generous funding from Richard and Barbara Franke and The Graduate School (TGS), and in partnership with TGS, the Alice Kaplan Institute for the Humanities is pleased to announce the Franke Graduate Fellowships for 2019-2020.
-These fellowships bring together four outstanding doctoral students in the humanities to cultivate their research and teaching in the interdisciplinary setting of the Kaplan Institute.
+Franke Graduate Fellowships, supported by generous funding from Richard and Barbara Franke and The Graduate School (TGS), bring together four outstanding doctoral students in the humanities to cultivate their research and teaching in the interdisciplinary setting of the Kaplan Institute.
 Franke Graduate Fellows devote two quarters, full time, to shaping their projects during fall and winter.
 They also receive pedagogical mentoring in developing an undergraduate course that they teach in their home departments in the spring.

 FRANKE underGRADUATE FELLOWS